Arihasaheadache/lanime/README.md

 ```sh
 python install.py
 ```
-this should handle the dependencies (and the dependencies' dependencies) for you and give you a go ahead message if everything went right
+this should handle the dependencies for you and give you a go ahead message if everything went right

 ## MPV
 MPV is a video streaming client that is required to run the streaming section.
 You can choose to opt out of downloading MPV as it is not part of install.py, but only do so if you do not want to stream anime and only look up information.